School of Architecture Fabrication Lab Named in Honor of Anselmo G. Canfora

 AGC Fab Lab Dedication Ceremony

-Clockwise, from top left: Dean Malo A. Hutsoon and Anselmo G. Canfora.
+Clockwise, from top left: Dean Malo A. Hutson and Anselmo G. Canfora.
 Photo: Malo A. Hutson; John Comazzi delivered a touching tribute to his best friend and colleague.
 Photo: Tom Daly; a younger Comazzi and Canfora (far right) at the University of Michigan Taubman College of Architecture and Planning.

 An Enduring Friendship and Early Career